PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data

-Let $\mathbf{S}_{i1}$ and $\mathbf{S}_{i2}$ be two sets of spatial ICs for subject $i$ obtained by performing dual regression separately for two different scanning sessions of subject $i\in\mathcal{N}_k$ (but using the same group ICs $\mathbf{S}_k^+$).
-Note that using the same group ICs avoids the ``ICA matching problem'', since the ICs in $\mathbf{S}_{i1}$ and $\mathbf{S}_{i2}$, since the ICs in each correspond to the same group ICs in $\mathbf{S}_k^+$.
-To assess reliability of subject-level spatial ICs, for each subject $i$ and component $q$ we compute the number of overlapping voxels between $\mathbf{S}_{i1}(q)$ and $\mathbf{S}_{i2}(q)$ after both have been thresholded at $\pm 2$ standard deviations.
-We then average over all signal components to obtain the average scan-rescan overlap per component for each subject, denoted $Z_{ikm}$ for subject $i$ in dataset $k$ using outlier removal method $m$.
+Let $\mathbf{S}_{i1}$ and $\mathbf{S}_{i2}$ be two sets of estimated resting-state networks for subject $i$ obtained by performing dual regression separately for two different scanning sessions of subject $i$ in dataset $k$.
+There is no need to match components between $\mathbf{S}_{i1}$ and $\mathbf{S}_{i2}$, since the ICs in each correspond to the same group-level ICs in $\tilde{\mathbf{S}}_k$.
+To assess reliability, for each subject $i$ and component $q$ we compute the number of overlapping voxels between $\mathbf{S}_{i1}(q)$ and $\mathbf{S}_{i2}(q)$ after both have been thresholded (as described in Supplementary Materials Appendix B).
+We then average over all $Q_k$ networks to obtain the average scan-rescan overlap for each subject per network, denoted $Z_{ikm}$ for subject $i$ in dataset $k$ using outlier removal method $m$.
 Outlier removal methods include no outlier removal, leverage-based outlier removal with $\alpha=\{3,4,5,6,7,8\}$, and robust distance-based outlier removal with $1-\gamma=\{99,99.9,99.99\}$.
 Similarly, to assess reliability of functional connectivity between networks, let $\mathbf{A}_{i1}$ and $\mathbf{A}_{i2}$ be the mixing matrices corresponding to $\mathbf{S}_{i1}$ and $\mathbf{S}_{i2}$.
 We compute the mean squared error (MSE) between the upper triangles of $Cor(\mathbf{A}_{i1})$ and $Cor(\mathbf{A}_{i2})$ and denote the result $Y_{ikm}$ for subject $i$ in dataset $k$ using outlier removal method $m$.

 Although most subjects in the ABIDE dataset have only a single scanning session, we can simulate scan-rescan data by splitting each subject's data into two contiguous subsets consisting of the first and second half of time points, respectively.
 We use the resulting pseudo scan-rescan data to obtain $\mathbf{S}_{i1}$, $\mathbf{S}_{i2}$, $\mathbf{A}_{i1}$ and $\mathbf{A}_{i2}$, then compute our reliability measures $Z_{ikm}$ and $Y_{ikm}$.
 While this approach may produce an optimistic estimate of the true scan-rescan reliability, this is not a concern as we are primarily interested in the \textit{change} in reliability due to outlier removal.